New Two-Dimensional Models of Supernova Explosions by the Neutrino-Heating Mechanism: Evidence for Different Instability Regimes in Collapsing Stellar Cores: Discussion and Conclusions

 \acknowledgements AH thanks Candace Joggerst and Stan Woosley for help with the progenitor star models.
 This work was supported by the Deutsche Forschungsgemeinschaft through the Transregional Collaborative Research Center ``Gravitational Wave Astronomy'' and the Cluster of Excellence EXC 153 ``Origin and Structure of the Universe'' (http://www.universe-cluster.de).
-AH acknowledges support from the DOE Program for Scientific Discovery through Advanced Computing (SciDAC; DE-FC02-09ER41618), by the US Department of Energy under grant DE-FG02-87ER40328, by NSF grant AST-1109394, and by the Joint Institute for Nuclear Astrophysics (JINA; NSF grant PHY02-16783).
+AH has been supported, in part, by the DOE Program for Scientific Discovery through Advanced Computing (SciDAC; DE-FC02-09ER41618), by the US Department of Energy under grant DE-FG02-87ER40328, by NSF grant AST-1109394, by a Larkin's Fellowship from Monash University, and by ARC through Future Fellowship ID FT120100363.
 The computations were performed on the IBM p690 of the Computer Center Garching (RZG), on the Curie supercomputer of the Grand \'Equipement National de Calcul Intensif (GENCI) under PRACE grant RA0796, on the Cray XE6 and the NEC SX-8 at the HLRS in Stuttgart (within project SuperN), on the JUROPA systems at the John von Neumann Institute for Computing (NIC) in J\"ulich, and on the Itasca Cluster of the Minnesota Supercomputing Institute.